LuigiPioFaletra/Emotional-TTS/README.md

-# Emotional-TTS — Emotional Speech Synthesis for the Italian Language
+# Emotional-TTS - Emotional Speech Synthesis for the Italian Language

-This repository contains the source code, scripts, and resources used for the Master’s thesis
+This repository contains the source code, scripts, and resources used for the Master's thesis
-**“Dare voce alle emozioni: TTS emozionale per la lingua italiana”**
+**"Dare voce alle emozioni: TTS emozionale per la lingua italiana"**
 (*Giving Voice to Emotions: Emotional TTS for the Italian Language*)
-by **Luigi Pio Faletra** — Master’s Degree in Artificial Intelligence and Security Engineering,
+by **Luigi Pio Faletra** - Master's Degree in Artificial Intelligence and Security Engineering,
 "Kore" University of Enna, Academic Year 2024/2025.

 ---